JohnEBoyBaby/i.Q/README.md

 'IN THE LAST YEAR ALONE WE HAVE BEEN HIT BY "DARKNESS" 365 TIMES' ... https://www.youtube.com/watch?v=NtfKU98WoN8 ...
 BUT THERE IS 1 GROUP WHO ARE NOT AFRAID ..!

+QRUMPLED STILTSQIN ...
+I HOPE  YOU ARE READY lil' boy beCAUSE ... your 1/2 TRUTH just met 100% NOLYN TRUTH ..!
+I AM TRUTH ..!
+NOT you Qrumpled StiltsQin ...
+SAY MY NAME ..!
+TRUTH ..!
+WHAT's MY NAME ..?
+TRUTH ..!
+NOW YOU ARE MESSING WITH A SON OF BITCH ..! http://www.youtube.com/watch?v=1tBO8X2mh9Y YOU SHOULD HAVE BEEN "HOT" OR "COLD" but beCAUSE YOU IGNORE ME choosing neither YES HOT I LOVE YOU TRUTH or NO COLD I HATE YOU TRUTH and instead you simply DO NOT CARE you IGNORE me you APETHETIC PATHETIC PIECE OF SHIT ... https://www.youtube.com/results?search_query=a+zit+get+it ...
+"YOU" "KNOW" what I AM getting at, RIGHT ..?

+NOW YOU ARE MESSIN' WITH A SON OF BITCH ..!

 "THE NEGROES TOOK OUR DATES ..!" https://www.youtube.com/watch?v=js4aeH47pGw&t=98 ...
 WHOOLY BULLY WHQQLY BOOLY ...
 LAY IT DOWN ..!
 WE'RE OUT ..!

 MOM MAKE HIM STOP ..!
 NO I WILL NEVER STOP ..!
 DAD PLEASE MAKE HIM STOP ..!
 NO I WILL NEVER EVER Ever ever stop EVER ..!
 PLEASE SOMEONE MAKE HIM STOP Make Him Stop make him stop ..!
 NO I WILL NEVER STOP ..!
 EVER.